Food pyramid (nutrition): Dairy

-Dairy products are produced from the milk of mammals, usually but not exclusively cattle.
+Dairy products are produced from the milk of animals, usually but not exclusively cattle.
 They include milk, yogurt and cheese.
 Milk and its derivative products are a rich source of dietary calcium and also provide protein, phosphorus, vitamin A, and vitamin D. However, many dairy products are high in saturated fat and cholesterol compared to vegetables, fruits and whole grains, which is why skimmed products are available as an alternative.

 Historically, adults were recommended to consume three cups of dairy products per day.
 More recently, evidence is mounting that dairy products have greater levels of negative effects on health than previously thought and confer fewer benefits.
 For example, recent research has shown that dairy products are not related to stronger bones or less fractures; on the contrary, another study showed that milk (and yogurt) consumption results in higher bone mineral density in the hip.
 Overall, the majority of research suggests that dairy has some beneficial effects on bone health, in part because of milk's other nutrients.

 Meat and beans

 Meat is the tissue—usually muscle—of an animal consumed by humans.
 Since most parts of many animals are edible, there is a vast variety of meats.
 Meat is a major source of protein, as well as iron, zinc, and vitamin B12.
-Meats, poultry, and fish include beef, chicken, pork, salmon, tuna, shrimp, and eggs.
+The category of meats, poultry, and fish include beef, chicken, pork, salmon, tuna, shrimp, and eggs.

 The meat group is one of the major compacted food groups in the food guide pyramid.
 Since many of the same nutrients found in meat can also be found in foods like eggs, dry beans, and nuts, such foods are typically placed in the same category as meats, as meat alternatives.
 These include tofu, products that resemble meat or fish but are made with soy, eggs, and cheeses.
 For those who do not consume meat or animal products (see Vegetarianism, veganism and Taboo food and drink), meat analogs, tofu, beans, lentils, chickpeas, nuts and other high-protein vegetables are also included in this group.
 The food guide pyramid suggests that adults eat 2–3 servings per day.
 One serving of meat is 4 oz, about the size of a deck of cards.